Canada-Central African Republic Relations

 From a multilateral standpoint, Canada and the CAR maintain ties thought international organisations, such as the International Organisation of La Francophonie and the United Nations.
 To be noted, following the coup d’état in 2013, the International Organisation of La Francophonie, as well as the African Union and the Kimberley Process, suspended the CAR.

-Given the protracted humanitarian crisis in the CAR, Canada has been providing humanitarian assistance for many years to partner agencies working in this country.
-In 2013-2014, the Canadian development assistance, estimated at $17.53 million for the Central African Republic, essentially targeted humanitarian assistance.
-The main Canadian partners involved in the Central African Republic were Doctors without Borders as well as Save the Children Canada.
-The main multilateral partners were the World Food Program and UNICEF.
+Given the protracted humanitarian crisis in the CAR, Canada has supported partners to provide humanitarian assistance for several years.
+In 2013-2014, the Canadian development assistance provided $19.16 million to respond to urgent humanitarian needs in the Central African Republic.
+The main Canadian humanitarian partners supported to respond to needs in the Central African Republic were Doctors without Borders Canada, Save the Children Canada and Action Against Hunger Canada.
+The main multilateral partners were the United Nations World Food Programme, the International Committee of the Red Cross and UNICEF.

-For more information on projects with Central African Republic, see DFATD’s Project Browser.
+For more information on development projects with the Central African Republic, see DFATD’s Development Project Browser.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .